AlexBoa45/Crazy_Link/README.md

 # CrazyLink
-A set of python scripts function no control and manage the Crazyflie
+A set of python scripts function to control and manage the Crazyflie